andrewgun95/event-queue/README.md

 ## Classes

-This implementation consists 2 abstract classes (or interfaces) supplied Event Queue.
+This implementation consists 2 abstract classes (or interfaces) supplied to Event Queue.

   * Event Handler
     - Handler class for receiving dispatched message from event queue